Luka287/awesome/README.md

 ## Installation guide

-All you need to setup config is to cd into .config file and clone repo there:
+All you need to setup config is to cd into .config folder and clone repo there:

 > cd ~/.config